 Career Opportunities for Psychologists in Louisiana

 Though there are strong educational programs in psychology available in the state of Louisiana, the state is not as strong in terms of employment opportunities.
 However, though there is currently not the largest market for anyone who wants to find work in the psychology field in Louisiana right now, there are opportunities available.
-In May 2014, the Bureau of Labor Services reported that there were at least 550 professional psychologists who were currently employed in the state of Louisiana.
-The average annual wage of these psychology professionals was between $81,540 and $87,340 although you should keep in mind that different specialties within the field give rise to different salaries.
+In May 2022, the BLS reported that there were around 910 professional psychologists who were currently employed in the state of Louisiana.
+The average annual wage of these psychology professionals was between $61,970 and $69,940 depending on specialty, but the BLS has yet to release salary estimates for clinical psychologists in the state.

 Psychologist Salary in Louisiana

 Ten Must Take Psychology Professors in New Orleans